woudsma/react-redux-router-scss-boilerplate/README.md

 ### Production
 - `npm run build`

-Running the `build` script (defined in `package.json`) creates an optimized production build, and outputs static files to the `build/` folder.
+Running the `build` script (defined in `package.json`) creates an optimized production build, and outputs static files to the `build` folder.

+The included `Dockerfile` provides zero-configuration deploys to e.g. [Dokku](http://dokku.viewdocs.io/dokku/).
+The `nginx.default.conf` file makes sure GET requests get routed properly with [React Router](https://github.com/ReactTraining/react-router) when hosted from a Docker container using NGINX.

 ---